carbon-design-system/carbon/.github/ISSUE_TEMPLATE.md

 > What version of the Carbon Design System are you using?

+> What offering/product do you work on?
+Any pressing ship or release dates we should be aware of?

 ## Steps to reproduce the issue

 1. Step one